MakieOrg/Website/src/blogposts/makie-showcases/post.md

 # Makie Showcases

-We're thrilled to highlight some great packages using Makie.jl.
+We're excited to feature some great packages utilizing Makie.jl.
-From intuitive GUIs and visualizing robots to interactive apps and dynamic simulation visualizations, these examples demonstrate the flexibility that Makie brings to any project.
+From intuitive GUIs and robotic visualizations to interactive apps and dynamic simulation displays, these examples show the wide range of visualizations Makie can bring to any project.
+If you're using Makie and would like to be featured in our next blog post, [please contact us](https://makie.org/website/contact)!
-Let's dive in and explore some of the most recent packages using Makie!
+Let's dive in and explore some of the latest packages leveraging Makie!

 ## [VMRobotControl.jl](https://cambridge-control-lab.github.io/VMRobotControl.jl/dev/)

 VMRobotControl allows you to build dynamic controllers for your robot as intuitive virtual mechanisms.
 You design your controller by building a virtual mechanism.
 You connect the virtual mechanism to the robot through compliant elements (like springs and dampers).
 The control action is automatically translated to the robot actuators (desired joint forces/torques).

 This package is designed for building, simulating and controlling robots using passivity-based controllers represented by virtual mechanisms.
 This is in the tradition of virtual model control and energy shaping/damping injection.
-For a defined robot geometry, you can select specific coordinates and connect components to shape the robot dynamic properties. properties.
+For a defined robot geometry, you can select specific coordinates and connect components to shape the robot dynamic properties.
 This provides a simple way to program complex robot behaviour incrementally, from mechanical primitives.

 ![](./images/franka_impedance_control.mp4)